How to Plan a Successful Blogger Event

 If you are photographing or videoing the event, with the aim of publishing this afterwards, then make sure everyone who attends has signed a waiver giving their permission to be filmed.

 If you want your bloggers to live tweet from the event then make sure WiFi is available and that the login details are clearly displayed.

 After the event

-Follow up – Be sure to follow up with everyone that attended your event, especially if you want them to blog about the event.
-If you have any photos or videos from the event, or other information they may find interesting, then send this over.
+Be sure to follow up with everyone that attended your event, especially if you want them to blog about the event.
+If you have any photos or videos from the event or other information they may find interesting, then send this over.
 It also encourages a good relationship in the future.

-Debrief – It’s important to have a debrief with your team after the event so discuss the successes and learnings that can be improved on next time.
+It’s important to have a debrief with your team after the event to discuss the successes and learnings that can be improved on next time.

 Follow these simple steps and you’re sure to pull off a successful blogger event!

 Struggling with outreaching bloggers?
-Here is 6 tips for better blogger outreach – from a blogger.
+Here are 6 tips for better blogger outreach – from a blogger.